akka/alpakka/docs/src/main/paradox/cassandra.md

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.

-> Test code requires Cassandra server running in the background.
-You can start one quickly using docker:
+> Test code requires Cassandra running in the background.
+You can start it quickly using docker:
 >
-> `docker run --rm -p 9042:9042 cassandra:3`
+> `docker-compose up cassandra`

 Scala
 :   ```